-C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х
+first-time, first-year (freshman) students one year or more before high X school graduation?)
+Does your institution allow high school students to enroll as full-time, school graduation? first-time, first-year (freshman) students one year or more before high x school graduation?
+X